q-Stability conditions on Calabi-Yau-X categories: Introduction

-As an application of our Calabi-Yau-$\XX$ construction, we show that in fact, $\DQ$ can be realized as cluster-$\XX$ category, i.e. as Verdier quotient $\per\qq{\XX}/\D(\qq{\XX})$ of $\qq{\XX}$.
+As an application of our Calabi-Yau-$\XX$ construction, we show that in fact, $\DQ$ can be realized as cluster-$\XX$ category, i.e. as Verdier quotient $\per\qq{\XX}/\D(\qq{\XX})$ of $\qq{\XX}$, by relating \eqref{eq:C1} and \eqref{eq:C2} by completing a commutative diagram \eqref{eq:C12} below of short exact sequences of triangulated categories.
 This unifies the theory of cluster tilting and silting, which provides a new perspective to study these categories.